divyanshukla777/iot_gps_tracker/README.md

 How to run this project:
 1. Connect the SIM808 module and Arduino UNO through jumper wires.
-2. Insert the sim card inside the gprs module and apply the power supply to gprs module.
+2. Insert the sim card inside the gprs module and supply the power to gprs module through 12v adapter.
-3.
+3. connect the